Unifying lower bounds for algebraic machines, semantically: Algebraic surfaces for an optimization problem

 \subsection{Collins' decomposition}

-We define the \emph{silhouette} of a surface defined by the equation $p(x,y,z) = 0$ by:
+We define the \emph{silhouette} \cite[Section 5.3]{Mulmuley99} of a surface defined by the equation $p(x,y,z) = 0$ by:

-The silhouette of a surface is the curve on the surface such that all points $(x,y,z)$ of the silhouette are such that the ray $[(x,y,z)]$ is orthogonal to the tangent plane of the surface on $(x,y,z)$.
+The silhouette of a surface is the curve on the surface such that all points $(x,y,z)$ of the silhouette are such that the ray $[(x,y,z)]$ belongs to the tangent plane of the surface on $(x,y,z)$.

 Up to infinitesimal perturbation of the coefficients of the polynomials, we can assume that the surfaces of $S$ have no integer points in $K$.

 $\projectionAz{K} = \{ \projectionAz{x} \mid x \in K\}$ is a compact of the affine plane $\AffinePlane$.
 Let us consider the set $\projectionAz{S}$ of curves in $\projectionAz{K}$ containing: \begin{itemize}[nolistsep,noitemsep] \item the projection of the silhouettes of surfaces in $S$; \item the projection of the intersections of surfaces in $S$ and of the intersection of surfaces in $S$ with the planes $z=\mu(1+\frac{n}{6\delta})$, $n \in \{1,\ldots,6\delta-1\}$, where $\delta$ is the total degree of $S$; \item \emph{vertical lines} of the form $\{(x,a,1) \mid |x| \leq 2^{\beta+1} \}$ for $a$ a constant such that such lines pass through: \begin{itemize}[nolistsep,noitemsep] \item all intersections among the curves; \item all singular points of the curves; \item all critical points of the curves with a tangent supported by $\vec{e}_y$. \end{itemize} \end{itemize} $\projectionAz{S}$ defines a Collins decomposition \cite{Collins:1975} of $\projectionAz{K}$.
 The intersection of any affine line supported by $\vec{e}_y$ of the plane with a region of this decomposition is connected if nonempty.